 After years of low interest rates, savers are finally being offered better returns on cash savings accounts.

-Earlier this month, the Bank of England raised the base interest rate to three per cent in a bid to temper inflation which has surpassed an eye-watering 10 per cent.
+Earlier this month, the Bank of England raised the base interest rate to four per cent in a bid to temper inflation which has surpassed an eye-watering 10 per cent.
 Although this sky-high inflation means that cash will inevitably lose value (even on the best savings rates out there) over time, it’s always a good idea to have a rainy day fund that you can dip into easily in an emergency.

-The idea of saving may feel alien to those struggling with the crunching cost of living, but even a small amount set aside consistently every month can eventually add up to a healthy pot.
+The idea of saving may feel alien to those struggling with the rising cost of living, but even a small amount set aside consistently every month can eventually add up to a healthy pot.